 HOW NBN OPERATES: NBN publishes 55 episodes every week on 90+ topics.
 It’s run by Founder & Editor-in-Chief, Marshall Poe, with Co-Editor Leann Wilson.
 The podcast hosts are subject specialists.
 Limorenko has also hosted podcasts recently with Simon Baron-Cohen, with Rob DeSalle on a natural history of colour, and on ending Parkinson’s Disease.

 Hosts, rather than Poe, choose what books to feature.
 The format is standard: explain how and why you came to write the book, what’s your background, deal with the book’s issues, and tell us what you are doing next.
 It works.

-My podcasts for future nights: Understanding and Teaching the Holocaust, Limorenko’s interview of Simon Baron-Cohen on “A New Theory of Invention”, and maybe the Origins of the Witches’ Sabbath.
+My podcasts for future nights: Understanding and Teaching the Holocaust, Limorenko’s interview with Simon Baron-Cohen on “A New Theory of Invention”, and maybe the Origins of the Witches’ Sabbath.

-Peter Hulm, Deputy Editor of Global Geneva, has been a remote worker for nearly 40 years and swans between Grand Bahama and the Upper Valais village of Erschmatt, but does not consider himself a digital nomad.
+Peter Hulm, Deputy Editor of Global Geneva, has been a remote worker for nearly 40 years.
+Until COVID-19 he was swanning between Grand Bahama and the Upper Valais village of Erschmatt, but does not consider himself a digital nomad.
 His tip for remote working: expect to work weekends and at odd times — take time out on weekdays and afternoons + adopt a dog to make you walk in nature.